frePPLe/frepple/doc/user-guide/examples/resource/resource-alternate.rst

 `Check this feature on a live example <https://demo.frepple.com/resource-alternate/data/input/resource/>`_

+:download:`Download an Excel spreadsheet with the data for this example <resource-alternate.xlsx>`

 * machine A, machine B and machine C are the 3 machines available in the factory.
 Only machine A and machine B can assemble a round table.
 Machine A is prefered over machine B as it is faster (efficiency set at 120%).